typilus/typilus-action/README.md

     - uses: typilus/typilus-action@master
       env:
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
-        MODEL_PATH: path/to/model   # Optional: provide the path of a custom model instead of the pre-trained model.
+        MODEL_PATH: path/to/model.pkl.gz   # Optional: provide the path of a custom model instead of the pre-trained model.
-        CONFIDENCE_THRESHOLD: 0.8   # Configure this to limit the confidence of suggestions
+        SUGGESTION_CONFIDENCE_THRESHOLD: 0.8   # Configure this to limit the confidence of suggestions on un-annotated locations.
+A float in [0, 1].
+        DISAGREEMENT_CONFIDENCE_THRESHOLD: 0.95  # Configure this to limit the confidence of suggestions on annotated locations.
+A float in [0, 1].
 ```
 The action uses the `GITHUB_TOKEN` to retrieve the diff of the pull request
 and to post comments on the analyzed pull request.